AccelByte/lootbox-roll-function-grpc-plugin-server-python/README.md

    ```
    AB_BASE_URL=https://demo.accelbyte.io      # Base URL of AccelByte Gaming Services demo environment
-   AB_CLIENT_ID='xxxxxxxxxx'                  # Use Client ID from the Setup section
+   AB_CLIENT_ID='xxxxxxxxxx'                  # Use Client ID from the Prerequisites section
-   AB_CLIENT_SECRET='xxxxxxxxxx'              # Use Client Secret from the Setup section
+   AB_CLIENT_SECRET='xxxxxxxxxx'              # Use Client Secret from the Prerequisites section
-   AB_NAMESPACE='xxxxxxxxxx'                  # Use Namespace ID from the Setup section
+   AB_NAMESPACE='xxxxxxxxxx'                  # Use Namespace ID from the Prerequisites section
    PLUGIN_GRPC_SERVER_AUTH_ENABLED=false      # Enable or disable access token and permission verification
    ```

-   > :warning: **Keep PLUGIN_GRPC_SERVER_AUTH_ENABLED=false for now**: It is currently not supported by AccelByte Gaming Services but it will be enabled later on to improve security.
+   > :warning: **Keep PLUGIN_GRPC_SERVER_AUTH_ENABLED=false for now**: It is currently not supported by `AccelByte Gaming Services` but it will be enabled later on to improve security.
 If it is enabled, the gRPC server will reject any calls from gRPC clients without proper authorization metadata.